djhemath/hemath.dev/content/blog/webassembly/introduction-to-webassembly.md

 But with WebAssembly, we can achieve **near-native** performance since the code is pre-compiled and close to machine code, the execution will be pretty fast.
 So WebAssembly is just a new gym-rat friend for JavaScript.
 WebAssembly can do the heavy-lifting CPU intensive tasks very well while JavaScript can do the tasks (DOM manipulations, handling events) it was supposed to do.

 ## Use cases of WebAssembly
-WebAssembly’s near-native performance makes it ideal for computationally intensive applications.
+WebAssembly's near-native performance makes it ideal for computationally intensive applications.

 Some of the use cases are,
 1. Image processing